Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: The Integral Equation Solutions to the --Model Problem

 \section{The Integral Equation Solutions to the $2d$--Model Problem}

-In this section we show that the solutions to the 2d-model problems defined in~\cite{EpWG2023_1} and analyzed in~\cite{EpWG2023_2} satisfy the outgoing radiation conditions for an open wave-guide, as described in Section~\ref{sec.rad_cond}.
+In this section we show that the solutions to the 2d-model problems defined in~\cite{EpWG2023_1} and analyzed in~\cite{EpWG2023_2} satisfy the outgoing radiation conditions for an open wave-guide network, as described in Section~\ref{sec.rad_cond}.
 We make extensive use here of the notation, definitions, and results from~\cite{EpWG2023_1} and~\cite{EpWG2023_2}, where it is assumed that there are two channels, both co-linear with the $x_1$ axis.
-In these papers, the potential $q(x)$ is assumed to be piecewise constant, equal to a `left' potential $q_l(x_2)$ when $x_1 < 0,$ and a `right' potential $q_r(x_2)$ when $x_1 > 0$, with a jump discontinuity contained in a finite interval, $\{0\}\times[-d,d],$ of the line $x_1 = 0.$ See Figure~\ref{fig0}.
-In this paper we need to assume that $q_l$ and $q_r$ are both smooth, though there is still a jump discontinuity along an interval of the $x_2$-axis.
+In these papers, the potential $q(x)$ is assumed to be piecewise constant, equal to a `left' potential $q_l(x_2)$ when $x_1 < 0,$ and a `right' potential $q_r(x_2)$ when $x_1 > 0$, with a jump discontinuity contained in a finite interval, $\{0\}\times[-d,d],$ of the $x_2$-axis, that is

+See Figure~\ref{fig0}.
+In this paper we need to assume that $q_l$ and $q_r$ are both smooth and compactly supported, though $q,$ defined in~\eqref{eqn98.207}, still has a jump discontinuity along a finite interval of the $x_2$-axis.

-The arguments in~\cite{EpWG2023_1,EpWG2023_2}, readily extend to handle such `piecewise smooth' potentials, although the formulas become slightly less explicit, and the results of Section~\ref{sec.rad_cond} herein are unaffected by the presence of a compactly supported jump discontinuity in the potential.
+The arguments in~\cite{EpWG2023_1,EpWG2023_2}, readily extend to handle such `piecewise smooth' potentials, although the formulas become slightly less explicit, see~\cite{GHRQ}.
+The results of Section~\ref{sec.rad_cond} herein are unaffected by the presence of a compactly supported jump discontinuity in the potential.
 It is very likely that the radiation conditions and uniqueness results extend to piecewise constant, or even more singular potentials.
 The microlocal proofs would need to be replaced by something similar to that used in the classical $N$-body scattering literature, where singular potentials are routinely considered, see~\cite{PSS1981}.

-We assume that $v\equiv 0$ is the only bounded solution, on $\bbR,$ of either of the two equations $(\pa_{x_2}^2+q_{l,r}(x_2))v(x_2)=0.$ That is, there is no threshold at $k=0.$ This technical hypothesis is needed to be able to obtain representations for the limiting absorption resolvents $(\Delta+q_{l,r}+k^2+i0)^{-1}$ as contour integrals, which are used extensively in~\cite{EpWG2023_1} and~\cite{EpWG2023_2}.
+As before, we assume that $v\equiv 0$ is the only bounded solution, on $\bbR,$ of either of the two equations $(\pa_{x_2}^2+q_{l,r}(x_2))v(x_2)=0.$ That is, there is no threshold at $k=0.$ This technical hypothesis is needed to be able to obtain the representations for the limiting absorption resolvents $(\Delta+q_{l,r}+k^2+i0)^{-1}$ as contour integrals, which are used extensively in~\cite{EpWG2023_1} and~\cite{EpWG2023_2}.
 The radiation conditions can be phrased in terms of conically localized Fourier transforms, as in Isozaki~\cite{Isozaki94}, or using the characterization of the 3-body scattering wave-front set, as in~\cite{VasyAsterisque}.
-We make use of both formulations in our computations.
+We make use of both formulations in the computations that follow.